-Findings: Table 39 indicates the total daily miles traveled for all vehicles completing trips that start and end within the CLMPO area in 2020 and 2045.
-This data is also summarized per capita (person) and per employee.
+Findings: Table 40 indicates the total daily miles traveled for all vehicles completing trips that start and end within the CLMPO area in 2020 and 2045.
+These data are also summarized per capita (person) and per employee.
 The trips that begin and end within the region represent those that can be more directly influenced with land use and transportation policies, programs, and projects.
-As shown in Table 39, vehicle miles traveled within the CLMPO are increase in the future.
+As shown in Error!
+Reference source not found., vehicle miles traveled within the CLMPO are increase in the future.
 The 6% increase in VMT per capita indicates a combination of increased trips per person and increased average trip length.